karkusviktor/blex/README.md

   'Telegram Group' (again, 'Links') and remember to attach the '/dev/blex_install.log' logfile.

-* If you experience any issue with the daemon or the CUI, post about that in the thread or group and please attach logfiles placed in the folder '/sbin/.core/img/blex/log' if Magisk install, or in '/data/adb/blex/log' for standard install.
+* If you experience any issue with the daemon or CUI, write about that in the thread or group and please attach logfiles placed in the folder '/sbin/.core/img/blex/log' if Magisk install, or in '/data/adb/blex/log' for standard install.